Jesus Washes the Disciples’ Feet

 If you guessed “feet”, then you are correct.
 In those days, washing your feet before the meal began was very important.

 People wore sandals and walked in the very dirty streets at that time.
-Sometimes animals used the street as a toilet, and sometimes people threw their rubbish out into the street.
+Sometimes, animals used the street as a toilet, and sometimes, people threw their rubbish out into the street.

-Jesus and his disciples would have been very close to each other during the meal, so this was a problem.
+Jesus and His disciples would have been very close to each other during the meal, so this was a problem.

 The disciples must have thought, “It is a servant’s job to wash our feet.
 We need our feet washed.
 Where is the servant?

 But then something happened that they never expected.
-Jesus stood up and took off his outside clothes.
+Jesus stood up and took off His outside clothes.
 He got a towel and a bowl of water and then bent down in front of each of the disciples to wash their feet.

 Everyone was in shock!
 Jesus was their teacher!
 He was too important to do this job.
 This was a job for servants and not teachers!